Purdue University Airport

 Purdue University Airport (IATA: LAF, ICAO: KLAF, FAA LID: LAF) is a public-use airport in Tippecanoe County, Indiana, United States.
-Owned by Purdue University, the airport is 2 NM southwest of the central business district of Lafayette, in West Lafayette.
-Because of the heavy traffic generated by Purdue University and its flight programs, Purdue University Airport is one of the busiest airports in Indiana, second only to Indianapolis International Airport.
+It is owned by Purdue University, and is 2 NM southwest of the central business district of Lafayette, Indiana, in West Lafayette.

+Because of the heavy traffic generated by Purdue University and its flight programs, Purdue University Airport is one of the busiest airports in Indiana, second only to the Indianapolis International Airport.
+According to Federal Aviation Administration (FAA) records, the airport had 3,161 passenger boardings in calendar year 2022.

+The airport is served by United Express, with daily passenger flights to O'Hare International Airport in Chicago.

-According to Federal Aviation Administration records, the airport had 3,778 passenger boardings in calendar year 2017.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a regional general aviation facility.
-The facility no longer offers scheduled commercial airline service.
-Airline flights operated for about 50 years, then abruptly ended in the mid 2000s.
+It is included in the FAA National Plan of Integrated Airport Systems for 2021–25, in which its FAA airport category is a regional general aviation facility.